vipulgupta2048/firedocs/Discover Firecamp/Project Management/Creating your first project.md

 4. In the dialog box that opens, type an appropriate name and description for your project as reference.
 Click on the blue `create` button to create the project.
 You can see your new project being promptly added below the `Search` bar.

 Voila!
 You created your first project.
 To create a module or request inside your project.
 Click on the newly created project in the side bar to show the dropdown modal with options to create `Module` or `Request`.

-## Managing Projects and Modules

-Firecamp offers features that effectively manage your projects and modules as per your preference.
-These options are available by clicking on the 3 dot menu icon that appears as you hover over the project or module bar.

-- **Search bar**: Use the search bar to search for saved modules, requests and files.
-- **Rename**: To rename a project or a module, double-click on the existing name or go into the menu > select `Rename` option.
-Enter a new name as per your preference and hit enter key when done.
-- **Add Module**: To add a module inside a project or a module, go into the menu > select `Add Module` option.
-Enter a new name as per your preference and hit enter key when done.
-- **Add Request**: To add request, go into the menu > select `Add Request` option, Select request type, enter request name and hit the enter key to add the request.
-- **Delete**: To delete a project/module/request/file, go into the menu > select `Delete` option.
-Click the `delete` button in the box that appears to delete the project/module/request/file
-- **Env Snippets**: To view and modify environmental snippets associated with the specific project, go into the menu > select `Env Snippets` option.
-Read more about Environmental Snippets on Firecamp.
-- **Export**: Firecamp exports projects in JSON format.
-To export a project, go into the menu > select `Export` option.
-In the dialog box that opens, specify where the file needs to be saved and click the `Save` button.